nolantait/reddit-keyword-tool/README.md

 Which will allow you to open your web browser to localhost:3000 and see the listed endpoints.

+The API has two endpoints:

+- GET localhost:3000/api/v1/keywords/subreddit | query: {subreddit="funny", limit=10}
+- GET localhost:3000/api/v1/keywords/thread | query: {subreddit="funny", limit=10}

+Both take a query parameter that allows for the thread/subreddit and a limit on returned items.
+The thread/subreddit is required where the limit is optional.

 ## Running Tests

 ```bash